-Pat has presented seminars to the Bar Association and many client groups, with topics ranging from suretyship, lien laws, construction contract provisions to insurance issues.
-Pat is continually recognized as a Texas Super Lawyer every year since 2005, and has received an AV Preeminent rating from Martindale Hubbell.
+Pat has presented seminars to the Bar Association and many client groups on topics ranging from suretyship, lien laws, construction contract provisions to insurance issues.
+Pat has been recognized as a Texas Super Lawyer every year since 2005, and has received an AV Preeminent rating from Martindale Hubbell.
 H Texas Magazine named him one of Houston’s Top Lawyers for 2008-2010.
-Pat was also selected for inclusion in the 2010, 2012-2014 editions of The Best Lawyers in America® and the 2011 and 2012 and 2014 editions of Texas’ Best Lawyers® in the specialty of Construction Law.
+Pat was also selected for inclusion in the 2010, 2012-2014 editions of The Best Lawyers in America® and the 2011, 2012, and 2014 editions of Texas’ Best Lawyers® in the area of Construction Law.

-Pat’s practice focuses on representing owners, sureties, general contractors and subcontractors, emphasizing the investigation and administration of construction contract and subcontract defaults on behalf of owners, sureties and general contractors, workouts, document preparation, litigation and arbitration.
+Pat’s practice focuses on representing owners, sureties, general contractors and subcontractors, emphasizing the investigation and administration of construction contract and subcontract defaults on behalf of owners, sureties and general contractors in workouts, document preparation, litigation and arbitration.

 Texas A & M University (B.B.A., cum laude, 1985)

 University of Texas School of Law (J.D., with honors, 1988)

 U.S. District Court, Northern, Southern, Eastern and Western Districts of Texas